goetas/twital/doc/templates.rst

 Any IDE that supports Twig syntax highlighting and auto-completion should be configured to support Twital.

 Here you can find a list of
-`IDEs that supports Twig/Twital <http://twig.sensiolabs.org/doc/templates.html#ides-integration>`__
+`IDEs that support Twig/Twital <http://twig.sensiolabs.org/doc/templates.html#ides-integration>`__

 Variables
 ---------

-To print the content of variables you can use exactly the same Twig syntax, using Twig functions, filters ecc.
+To print the content of variables, you can use exactly the same Twig syntax, using Twig functions, filters etc.

 .. code-block:: xml+jinja